30 Jul A Few Tips To Make Working From Home Work For You

 Keep Track Of Your Accounts

 Working from home generally means you’re going to be your own bookkeeper and/or accountant.
 There are many fantastic online cloud-based software options out there to help keep you organized, and we would suggest taking advantage of them.
-We personally use Outright Accounting and have been quite pleased with it thus far.
+We personally use Quickbooks Online and have been quite pleased with it thus far.
 It’s also a good idea to hang on to any of those receipts that are business related and could be used to help offset your taxes at the end of the year.
 Invest in a file folder or cabinet of some sort to keep from having receipts shoved in a drawer.
 You’ll thank yourself come tax time!